Application Process for SSD

 - Checking or savings account number and bank routing number (for direct deposit)

 We understand that the application process can be very intimidating, especially with so much information and paperwork to get done.
-That is why our firm would like to extend our services to you during this time.
-Our Sacramento Social Security Disability lawyers can assist you during the application process and work to ensure that everything is done as efficiently as possible.
+That’s why our firm would like to extend our services to you during this time.
+Our Sacramento Social Security Disability advocates can assist you during the application process and work to ensure that everything is done efficiently.

 Learning About the SSD Process

 To apply for Social Security Disability, you should obtain the necessary form by going to your local Social Security Administration office, which is located at 8581 Folsom Blvd.
 Sacramento, CA 95826.
 You can also contact them by phone at (877) 274-5419 or via their website.
 It is important to learn as much as you can about the SSD process and eligibility so that the forms are properly filled out and all necessary documentation is provided.
 Even the slightest incorrect or missing information can cause your claim to be delayed for months or even denied.